Lesson 63: Handel Sonata in G minor, HWV 360 — Adagio and Presto

 A sonata that begins in lament must close in motion.
 Handel always does.

-Lessons 61 and 62 took the first two movements of HWV 360 — the Larghetto's gravity and the Andante's brilliance.
-This lesson finishes the sonata: the Adagio is the brief, suspended third movement, and the Presto is the propulsive triple-meter finale that turns the opening lament into motion.
-With this lesson, the complete sonata sits in your hands.
+This lesson finishes HWV 360: the Adagio is the brief, suspended third movement, and the Presto is the propulsive triple-meter finale that turns the opening lament into motion.

-Lessons 61 and 62 took the first two movements of HWV 360 (reading on your alto staff in C minor, the original-pitch reading of Handel's G minor) — the Larghetto's gravity and the Andante's brilliance.
-This lesson finishes the sonata: the Adagio is the brief, suspended third movement, and the Presto is the propulsive triple-meter finale that turns the opening lament into motion.
+This lesson finishes HWV 360 (read on your alto staff in C minor, the original-pitch reading): the Adagio is the brief, suspended third movement, and the Presto is the propulsive triple-meter finale that turns the opening lament into motion.

 Movement III — Adagio

-• Ornament: add a port de voix on the held Bb at the opening, a trill on the final cadence's penultimate note, and a flattement on the resolution.
-Nothing else — the movement is too short for more.
+• Ornament: port de voix on the opening held Bb, trill on the final cadence's penultimate note, flattement on the resolution — nothing else.

 Movement IV — Presto